University of Idaho

 The University of Idaho (U of I, or UIdaho) is a public land-grant research university in Moscow, Idaho, United States.
 Established in 1889 and opened three years later, it was the state's sole university for 71 years, until 1963.

 The university comprises ten undergraduate, graduate, and professional schools.
 It enrolls approximately 12,000 students across its campuses, with 11,000 on the Moscow campus.
-The university is classified among "Research 1: Very High Spending and Doctorate Production".
+The university is classified among "R1: Very High Spending and Doctorate Production".

 Located on the rural Palouse, the university is represented in intercollegiate athletics by the Idaho Vandals, who compete in NCAA Division I, primarily in the Big Sky Conference.
 In addition to the main campus in Moscow, the U of I has branch campuses in Coeur d'Alene, Boise, and Idaho Falls; it also operates a research park in Post Falls, and dozens of extension offices statewide.

 History

 On January 30, 1889, Governor Edward Stevenson of the Idaho Territory signed the territorial legislature's Council Bill No. 20, which officially established the UI as the upcoming state's land-grant institution.
 Nearly four years later, the university opened for classes on October 3, 1892.

-The choice of location for the University of Idaho was an "Olive Branch of Peace" by Gov. Stevenson for his actions in styming the nearly successful effort to detach the north Idaho Panhandle and join the state of Washington.
+The choice of location for the University of Idaho was an "Olive Branch of Peace" by Gov. Stevenson for his actions in styming the nearly successful effort to detach the north Idaho panhandle and join the state of Washington.

 Formed by the Idaho Territory legislature in 1889, the university opened its doors in 1892 with a class of 40 students.
 The first graduating class in 1896 consisted of two men and two women.

-In 2023, the University of Idaho established a non-profit organization, Four Three Education, which would acquire the University of Phoenix by issuing $550 million in bonds (creating an estimated $685 million in debt).
-Idaho spent approximately $7 million on consultants prior to the deal.
-Three University of Idaho administrators sit on the Four Three board, including UI attorney Kent Nelson.
-The slate of directors of Four Three Education will be selected by the Regents of the University of Idaho.
-However, President Green and University of Phoenix President Chris Lynne will be ex-officio members with full voting rights.